 The Reasons You Might Want to Use Homeschool Unit Studies

-Using unit studies in your homeschool is a marvelous idea, especially when you feel like you’ve hit a brick wall in your homeschooling and need to switch things up to keep it interesting.
+Using thematic units in your homeschool is a marvelous idea, especially when you feel like you’ve hit a brick wall in your homeschooling and need to switch things up to keep it interesting in you school year.

 A few other reasons why homeschool unit studies rock are:

 I bet that one of the reasons you started to homeschool is to help your kids love learning.
 So, it’s natural to follow your children’s interests and different topics while homeschooling.
 Everyone learns better when they’re interested in the topic at hand.

 Kids often have a range of interests, and those interests continue to grow as they get older.
 Sometimes, all it takes is reading a new book, watching a TV show, or starting a new unit study topic to spark a brand new interest.
 Exposure to different types of resources can make such a difference!

 Many homeschool unit studies tend to be more hands-on than other types of homeschooling.
 Instead of skimming the surface of a topic, you dive deep into it, which lends itself to fun projects and lessons on a variety of subjects.

 If your child is already interested in learning about the topic, it’s naturally fun to them.
 If they find airplanes fascinating, learning about the Wright Brothers will be amazing and spark a desire to learn more about their invention work.